queens-satellite-team/Space-School/lab1/lab1.md

 `Serial.println("Hello World!");`
 - This line sends the message in qoutes from the Arduino to the serial monitor.

-- Extra info: _This message is a C++ *string* data type which we will discuss more later.
-In this line of code, we are using *Serial.println()* to include a new line character for each message.
-This way each new message will apear on a new line, and not get mushed together.
-You can try removing the *ln* from *Serial.println()* to see what happens!_

 `delay(1000);`
 - This line pauses the arduino's execution of the code at this line for the number of milliseconds specified.
 In this case we are waiting for 1s between telling the arduino board to send another message.